Home Tech 9 Best Auto Mouse Mover For Keeping Your Computer Active

 These hardware or software solutions simulate mouse activity to prevent sleep mode, session timeouts, or “away” flags on platforms like Slack or Teams.

-Whether you’re dodging IT monitoring, running overnight renders, or tired of nudging your trackpad during long tasks, the best auto mouse mover is a workflow game-changer.
+Whether you’re dodging IT monitoring, running overnight renders, or are tired of nudging your trackpad during long tasks, the best auto mouse mover is a workflow game-changer.

 I’ve spent weeks rigorously testing eight top contenders for 2025, and this guide delivers a comparison table, detailed reviews with enhanced overviews, real-world scenarios, a robust buyer’s guide, ethical considerations, an expanded FAQs section, and a conclusion to be your definitive resource.